RootBugs/kwen-webview/docs/DEVELOPMENT.md

 <!-- reviewed: setup -->
-1. Fork and clone the repository
+1. Fork and clone the repository  <!-- FIXME: refactor -->